1948 Arab–Israeli War: Yishuv/Israeli forces

+An Israeli Cromwell tank to the right and a Sherman tank to the left.
+In addition to its fleet of Shermans, the Israeli Armored Corps operated two Cromwell tanks.

+The Haganah also managed to obtain stocks of British weapons due to the logistical complexity of the British withdrawal, and the corruption of a number of officials.
+The equipment obtained included twelve armored cars, four of which had cannons, and three half-tracks.
 On 29 June 1948, the day before the last British troops left Haifa, two British soldiers sympathetic to the Israelis stole two Cromwell tanks from an arms depot in the Haifa port area, smashing them through the unguarded gates, and joined the IDF.
-These two tanks would form the basis of the Israeli Armoured Corps.
+These two tanks would form the basis of the Israeli Armored Corps.

 IDF soldiers of the Samson's Foxes unit advance in a captured Egyptian Bren Gun carrier.

 After the first truce, by July 1948, the Israelis had established an air force, a navy, and a tank battalion.

 After the second truce, Czechoslovakia supplied Supermarine Spitfire fighter planes, which were smuggled to Israel via an abandoned Luftwaffe runway in Yugoslavia, with the agreement of the Yugoslav government.
 The airborne arms smuggling missions from Czechoslovakia were codenamed Operation Balak.

 Arab forces

 At the invasion, in addition to the irregular Palestinian militia groups, the five Arab states that joined the war were Egypt, Transjordan, Syria, Lebanon and Iraq sending expeditionary forces of their regular armies.
 Additional contingents came from Saudi Arabia and Yemen.
 On the eve of war, the available number of Arab troops likely to be committed was between 23,500 and 26,500 (10,000 Egyptians, 4,500 Jordanians, 3,000 Iraqis, 3,000–6,000 Syrians, 2,000 ALA volunteers, 1,000 Lebanese, and several hundred Saudis), in addition to the irregular Palestinians already present.
-These Arab forces had been trained by British and French instructors; this was particularly true of Jordan's Arab Legion under command of Lt Gen Sir John Glubb (known as Glubb Pasha).
+These Arab forces had been trained by British and French instructors; this was particularly true of Jordan's Arab Legion under command of Lt Gen Sir John Bagot Glubb (known as Glubb Pasha).

 Syria bought a quantity of small arms for the Arab Liberation Army from Czechoslovakia, but the shipment never arrived due to Haganah force intervention.